Mig4444/project-examples/cmake-dynamic-library/README.md

 ## Description

 This is an example of a cmake based application project.
-Two cmmakes used.
-First, to create the shared library.
+CMake generates a shared library (*.so file )
-Second to create an application using the shared library This projet generates an shared library file.
+This projet generates an shared library file.
-The application calculate the average between two  angles.
+The ashared library calculates the average between two  angles.

 ## Build